jeffjewiss/ember-cli-postcss/README.md

 Developing Addons
 -----------------

-If you are a developing an addon and would like to use `ember-cli-postcss` to process the CSS to automatically be included in the `vendor.css` of Ember applications consuming the addon, there are 2 steps to follow.
+If you are developing an addon and would like to use `ember-cli-postcss` to process the CSS to automatically be included in the `vendor.css` of Ember applications consuming the addon, there are 2 steps to follow.

 1. create your styles in `addon/styles/addon.css` (you can import other CSS files if a postcss import plugin is installed)
 2. configure your addon’s options to process postcss: